Written by: Bogdan Patru

-I’ve noticed that some mobile phones are likely more predisposed to classify your VPN as being a hotspot, thus consuming your tethering traffic.
+I’ve noticed that some mobiles are more predisposed to classify your VPN as being a hotspot, thus consuming your tethering traffic.

 Samsung Galaxy S8+, and S9 in many cases, as well as OnePlus, are the focal points of many flaming comments on the forums I’ve visited.
 Many users complain that their ISP was counting the VPN usage as hotspot traffic.

-This means that something has happened, and even though they have no definite proof that you’re illegally tethering, they can throttle your speed without further explanation.
+This means that something has happened, and even though they have no definite proof that you’re tethering against the rules of your contract, they can throttle your speed without further explanation.